PSYB19-110 for Psychology BA students at the Eötvös Loránd, University

 This course (PSYB19-110 for Psychology BA at ELTE) includes both lecture and seminar classes.
 PLEASE SIGN UP FOR BOTH ON THE NEPTUN SYSTEM!
 Make sure you got into BOTH classes, otherwise you will NOT be able to complete the course.
-Please note that many of the students did not get into seminars this semester, but there will be a Stat course next semester too, with enough practical courses for those who did not get in this semester!
+Please note that many of the students did not get into seminars in the fall semester, but there will be a Stat course in the spring semester too, with enough practical courses for all!

-Final grade for the course with code PSYB19-110 is the mean of the exam (50%) and seminar (50%) grades, if both are above 1 (rounded according to mathematical rules).
+The Final Grade for the course with code PSYB19-110 is the mean of the exam (50%) and seminar (50%) grades, if both are above 1 (rounded according to mathematical rules).

 - The seminar is graded from 1-5 based on two midterms and coursework throughout the classes.
 Two successful midterm is mandatory for the final Statistics Practical grade.
 For those who has successful midterms based on Midterm 1 and Midterm 2 the third (Midterms 3) is optional.